PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Related Work

 \textbf{MEG~\cite{zhang2020MEG}.} MEG is an open-source system emulation platform for enabling FPGA-based operation interfacing with High-Bandwidth Memory (HBM).
 MEG aims to efficiently retrieve data from HBM and perform the computation in the host processor implemented as a soft core on the FPGA.
-Unlike \X, MEG does not implement a flexible memory controller that is capable of performing PuM operations.
-We demonstrate the flexibility of \X by implementing two state-of-the-art PuM techniques~\cite{seshadri2013rowclone,kim.hpca19}.
+Unlike \X, MEG does \emph{not} implement a flexible memory controller that is capable of performing PuM operations.
+We demonstrate the flexibility of \X by implementing two state-of-the-art PuM techniques~\cite{seshadri2013rowclone,kim.hpca19}. \omi{We believe MEG and PiDRAM can be combined to get the functionality and prototyping power of both works.}

+{\textbf{PiMulator~\cite{mosanu2022pimulator}.} PiMulator is an open-source PiM emulation platform.
+PiMulator implements a main memory and a PiM model using SystemVerilog, allowing FPGA emulation of PiM architectures.
+PiMulator enables easy emulation of new PiM techniques.
+However, it does \emph{not} allow end-to-end execution of workloads that use PiM techniques and it does not provide the user \omi{with} full control over the DRAM interface.}

 \textbf{Commercial Platforms (e.g., ZYNQ \cite{zynq}).} Some commercial platforms implement CPU-FPGA heterogeneous computing systems.
 A memory controller and necessary hardware-software modules are provided to access DRAM as the main memory in such systems.
-However, in such systems, (i) there is no support for PuM mechanisms. (ii) The entire hardware-software stack is closed-source. \X can be integrated into these systems, using the closed-source computing system as the main processor.
-Our prototype utilizes an open-source system-on-chip (rocket-chip~\cite{asanovic2016rocket}) as the main processor, which enables developers to study microarchitectural (e.g., efficient coherency mechanisms) aspects of PuM techniques.
-Such studies cannot be conducted on \X implementations that use closed-source computing systems.
+However, in such systems, (i) there is \emph{no} support for PuM mechanisms, and (ii) the entire hardware-software stack is closed-source. \X can be integrated into these systems, using the closed-source computing system as the main processor.
+Our prototype utilizes an open-source system-on-chip (\omi{Rocket Chip}~\cite{asanovic2016rocket}) as the main processor, which enables developers to study architectural \omi{and microarchitectur\omu{al}} aspects of PuM techniques (e.g., \omi{data allocation and} coherence mechanisms).
+Such studies cannot be conducted \omi{using} closed-source computing systems.